joe-wan/joe-wan.github.io/_posts/2017-01-13-unix-command-line.md

 and other commands are at the bottom of the screen (`^X` is Ctrl + X and so on) if you forget.

+If you give `nano` the name of a file that doesn't exist yet, it will create that file for you.

 #### Search

 Looking for text in a file is often useful for bioinformatics.
 However, if